corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config-users/permission-system-entities.md

 ## Change Audit

 This entity represents an audit log for every change to the permission data.
-This can be introduction of a new `User`, assignment `User` to a `Group`, creation of a `Role`, and so on.
+This can be the introduction of a new `User`, assignment `User` to a `Group`, creation of a `Role`, and so on.

 Writing to this entity's database table is performed atomically in the same transaction as the permission data change.